Be-/coming , is our smoldering to Be-/ing , constructing a narrative

 enters a mom ‘n’ pop and forfeits her life .
 The Black body

-, like a pagan stone fetish viewed as a mesmerizing menace , like
+, like a pagan stone fetish viewed as a heretical menace , like all

-then used as cautionary tales—passed away/ in the past/passed on
+then used as cautionary tales—passed away/ passed on/in the past

 , like Emmett Till’s story , like Tamir Rice’s cowboy gone to glory